UML Getting Started - UML Modeling in Eclipse

 Getters and setters created

-Generate Java Code from UML Class
+Generating Java Code from a UML Class

 Update code